Coping and support when you have acute lymphoblastic leukaemia (ALL)

 People often think that once they have had their last treatment everything goes back to normal.
 You might feel frustrated that it takes time to get over the treatment.
 But you need to give yourself time to recover.

 You may be thinking about work, college, university, going on holiday, or just planning for the future.
-Remember that it is better to feel really ready to go back to work or school than to try and go back too early and have to take more time off.
+Remember that it is better to feel really ready to go back to work than to try and go back too early and have to take more time off.
 Think about how you feel both physically and emotionally.
 Many people find the diagnosis and treatment draining.
 You may want to think about going back part time at first.
 Then you can build up to full time when you feel you can manage it.

 Going back to college, university or work